Line Health Events Dialog

 The availability percentage is not decreased unless the folder option to treat blue as an outage is set to Yes.

-A blue blip will also be shown if Highlight was previously set to monitor an unknown interface; or if the device does not support the "last change" parameter.
+A blue blip will also be shown if Highlight was previously set to monitor an unknown interface; or if the device does not support the "last change" parameter, unless the period of non-contact ends in a device restart which would cause the mustard blips to turn red.

 4. Black: Device restarted